21c Museum Hotels: Louisville, Kentucky

 In its Louisville location, 21c renovated five 19th-century warehouse buildings listed on the National Register of Historic Places to house the museum, hotel, and restaurant.
 It is located within the city's arts and theater district along "Museum Row", which is home to the Louisville Slugger Museum, the Muhammad Ali Center, the Frazier History Museum, the Kentucky Museum of Art and Craft, and the Kentucky Science Center.
-This location has a restaurant called Proof on Main, which was named one of the "Best New Restaurants of 2006" by the Esquire magazine.
+This location has a restaurant called Proof on Main, which was named one of the "Best New Restaurants of 2006" by Esquire magazine.
 The menu features ingredients from local farms and food purveyors, as well as 50 types of bourbon.
 Located outside the establishment stands "The Statue of David", a double-size, golden replica of Michelangelo's David, created by Turkish artist Serkan Özkaya.
 Originally a project for the Istanbul Biennial art exhibition, the statue collapsed under its weight. Özkaya salvaged and restored the statue and created two more casts, one of which was acquired by 21c Museum Hotels.

 Deborah Berke & Partners Architects designed the facility, for which they won the American Institute of Architects Kentucky Honor Award in 2011, the AIA NYS Excellence for Historic Preservation/Adaptive Reuse in 2007, and the Best of Year Award for Hospitality Design, Interior Design Magazine, in 2006.
-The hotel was also inducted into Historic Hotels of America, the official publication of the National Trust for Historic Preservation.
+The hotel was also inducted into Historic Hotels of America, the official program of the National Trust for Historic Preservation.